Here's How To Have Those Awkward Money Convos With Your Housemates

 "Lots of people find having verbal conversations about money really difficult face-to-face, so using technology to your advantage shouldn’t be seen as any worse," she says.
 "In a message, you can very clearly lay out what money needs to be paid, by what date and the workings behind it."

 Sending a message also means neither of you will forget the amounts discussed, as you can easily save it and refer back.
 You can also remind someone without rehashing the dreaded conversation by bringing the original message to the forefront of the chat again.
-I like to say ‘Gentle reminder xxxxxxx’ but if this feels a bit too pass agg for you (even with the excessive kisses), let apps like Splitwise or Monzo do the dirty work for you.
+I like to say ‘Gentle reminder xxxxxxx’ but if this feels a bit too pass-agg for you (even with the excessive kisses), let apps like Splitwise or Beem It do the dirty work for you.
 This way, the reminder notification comes directly from the app and helps provide emotional neutrality.

 Advertisement